python/cpython/Doc/library/multiprocessing.rst

    *timeout* is ``None`` then it will block for an unlimited period.
    A negative timeout is equivalent to a zero timeout.

-   For both Unix and Windows, an object can appear in *object_list* if it is
+   For both POSIX and Windows, an object can appear in *object_list* if it is

    * a readable :class:`~multiprocessing.connection.Connection` object;